RileyJRaso/Bash_Scripts/README.md

-# Bash_Scripts
+# Scripts
-A collection of all the Bash Scripts i make for myself, descriptions below:
+A collection of all the Scripts i make for myself, descriptions below:

 1. KillApplications.sh
   - Contains a list of applications that should all be closed